AnyChart/docs.anychart.com/Basic_Charts_Types/General_Settings.md

 Markers are... (???)

-Markers can be configured both for on whole series and in a single point.
-Available settings include type, size, the fill color, and others (see the (???)
-[Marker_Chart](Marker_Chart) article).
+All chart types allow configuring markers: both on a whole series and in a single point.
+Available settings include type, size, fill color, and others.

+For further information, see the (???)
+[Marker_Chart](Marker_Chart) article.

 In the following sample, there are two Line series.
-On one of them you can see how markers look by default (in the case of Line series, they can be seen only on hover and select), and on the other a few custom settings are configured:
+On one of them you can see how markers look by default: in the case of Line series, they can be seen only on hover and select.
+On the other series a few custom settings are configured:

 ```
 // enable and configure markers on the first series